List of islands of Tuvalu: Islands of Tuvalu

 The islands of Tuvalu are spread out between the latitude of 5° to 10° south and longitude of 176° to 180°, west of the International Date Line.

 The name, Tuvalu, means "eight standing together" in Tuvaluan.

 The Coral reefs of Tuvalu consists of three reef islands and six atolls, containing approximately 710 km2 of reef platforms.
 The reef islands have a different structure to the atolls, and are perhaps better described as “reef platforms,” as they are small, tabular platforms that lack the salt-water lagoon typically found on reef islands.
 The reef platforms do have a completely enclosed rim of dry land, and the rim surrounds the remnants of a lagoon, but these lagoon remnants have no connection to the open sea, and tend to dry up as coral debris accumulates in them over time.
 For example, Niutao has two brackish, saline lakes which are the degraded remnants of an ancient lagoon.

 The smallest island, Niulakita, which is the ninth island in the Tuvaluan archipelago, has not been continuously inhabited.
 It has been privately owned since 1944, when the Gilbert and Ellice Islands Colony administration purchased the island and granted people from Vaitupu permission to settle there.
-However, in 1949, a successor administration made the controversial decision to expel the Vaitupuans from Niulakita, and arrange for residents of Niutao to settle there instead, because Niutao was felt to be overpopulated.
+However, in 1949, a successor administration made the controversial decision to expel the Vaitupuans from Niulakita, and arrange for residents of Niutao to settle there instead, because Niutao was considered to be overpopulated.
 Niulakita is a separate local government district, but it is administered as part of Niutao, and is represented in the Parliament of Tuvalu by members of the constituency of Niutao.

 At least 11 islands are inhabited, expanded over the biggest isles of the nine atolls, plus two islands in Funafuti.
 Tuvalu has ISO 3166-2 codes defined for 1 town council (Funafuti) and 7 island councils.
 Niulakita, which now has its own island council, is not listed as it is administered as part of Niutao.